keirans/keirans.github.io/posts/Branch_Based_Builds_in_AWS/index.md

 * It helps when navigating through your resources in the console or via CLI output as things will be clean and consistent
 * It allows you identify the source of the resource creation to a particular git commit or CICD Job

-In the below code example, I demonstrate how this has been implemented for a Load Balancer and Corrosponding Route53 DNS Record.
+In the below code, I demonstrate how this has been implemented for a Load Balancer and Corrosponding Route53 DNS Record.

 ```yaml
 AWSTemplateFormatVersion: '2010-09-09'